Tooth Extraction Near You

 Tooth extraction is always your dentist’s last resort when other options aren’t possible.
 Your dentist will never extract your tooth unless it’s absolutely necessary.
-Your safety and comfort is always a top priority when it comes to all dental procedures, especially tooth extraction.
-If you have visited your dental office for tooth extraction in Edmonton, AB T5T 1Y7, your dentist will administer a local anesthetic to numb the tooth.
+Your safety and comfort are always a top priority when it comes to all dental procedures, especially tooth extraction.
+If you’re looking to receive tooth extractions in West Edmonton, AB T5T 1Y7, our dentist will administer a local anesthetic to numb the tooth.
 If you have anxiety or fear surrounding tooth extraction, dental sedation can also be administered.
 If your tooth is impacted—doesn’t have enough room to erupt through the gums—your dentist will remove the tooth in pieces.

 The Types of Tooth Extractions Near You

 Tooth extractions can be categorized into simple and surgical extractions.
 A simple tooth extraction occurs when your tooth is visible in your mouth, typically in the case of a severely decayed or damaged tooth or if you have braces.
 A surgical extraction, on the other hand, is an operation that consists of the removal of a tooth that isn’t visible in your mouth.
 A tooth that isn’t visible in your mouth may not have erupted or broken off.

 Post Extraction and Recovery

 You will need to follow all your dentist’s oral care instructions after your tooth extraction.
 Your Callingwood dentist will instruct you to stick to soft foods for the first few days following the extraction and avoid brushing the affected area.